Fireworks light up the sky behind the Gateway Arch on the Fourth of July.

 Saint Charles Riverfest

 The charming atmosphere and riverfront location of Saint Charles make it an ideal place to celebrate Independence Day.
-Riverfest features two days of festivities – think live music, scrumptious snacks, cold drinks and spectacular fireworks.
+Riverfest features three days of festivities – think live music, scrumptious snacks, cold drinks and spectacular fireworks.
 Spending the holiday with kids?
 Riverfest also has a carnival and other children’s activities.

 The countdown has begun.
 Do you have your red, white and blue ready?